Bodybuilding

 Coach Paul Carter

-This is my spin on Coach Paul Carter’s Lift Run Bang (LRB) Training program.
-I consider the LRB training template one of the best hypertrophy templates every developed.
-I really like the principles of the program but I feel that the program doesn’t contain the proper delineation between training modalities for different types of physique display.
+It is my spin on Coach Paul Carter's Lift Run Bang (LRB) Training program.
+The LRB training template is one of the best hypertrophy templates ever developed.
+I like the principles of the program, but I feel that the program doesn't contain the proper delineation between training modalities for different types of physique display.

-For example, physique athletes, bodybuilders, and powerlifters all want more muscle but physique competitors need to approach training in a vastly different way than bodybuilders and powerlifters.
+For example, physique athletes, bodybuilders, and powerlifters want more muscle, but physique competitors need to approach training differently than bodybuilders and powerlifters.

-A physique competitor needs to make his primary focus keeping his waist tight and his physique aesthetic whereas a powerlifter doesn’t care what his physique looks like as long as his strength is increasing.
+A physique competitor needs to make his primary focus keeping his waist tight and his physique aesthetic, whereas a powerlifter doesn't care what his form looks like as long as his strength increases.

 This program gives you the best of everything.
 I took the LRB training template and tweaked it for the goals of a men’s physique athlete.
 If you have the physique goals of a male cover model, this is the program you need.